uhqr

 Contrary to what some folks believe, and as we try to make clear in the following paragraphs, we’re actually quite far behind on our Heavy Vinyl reviews.
 The reality of our situation is that we simply cannot keep up with all the bad records being made these days.

-Let’s look at the facts.
+Let’s take stock.
 The Electric Record Company’s Heavy Vinyl pressing of Quiet Kenny is still waiting for a review after three years.
 The Kind of Blue on Mofi at 45 RPM?
 That one I played at least three years ago.
 Still no review.
 I know what I want to say about it, I just haven’t found the time to say it.

 Other bad records still waiting to be written up include the Craft pressings of Born Under a Bad Sign and Lush Life; the Britten Young Person’s Guide to the Orchestra on Cisco; Mingus’ Blues and Roots; Dire Straits’ first album, Tapestry and Blue on MoFi; the AP Plow that Broke the Plains; Black Sabbath’s Paranoid; Weaver of Dreams on Classic; LeGrand Jazz on Impex; the 2018 remix of Pink Floyd’s Animals; the Abbey Road Half-Speed mastered pressing of Sticky Fingers (shocker: it could be worse!); Tina Brooks on Music Matters (not that bad, actually); Led Zeppelin’s first album and Houses of the Holy remastered by Jimmy Page; and there are bound to be plenty of others that I’ve simply lost track of.